 Annual Fees to Be Expected

-Annual fees are no fun, but they're common in credit cards that are designed to help you build credit.
+Annual fees are no fun, but they're common in credit cards for people with no credit.
 However, there are often ways to have these fees waived.
 Read the fine print and don't be scared to negotiate when you open the card - or on the anniversary of opening it.
 You just might be able to save yourself some money.

 Runner-up Credit Cards for People With No Credit History